arohigupta/CMX_Getting_Started_Code/README.md

   - CMXusername - the CMX username
   - CMXpassword - the CMX password

-Once complete, the application will output the map with the user's location into the /images directory.
+Once executed, the application will output the map with the user's location into the /images directory.

 # Node.js Usage